stinkyink/book-publishing-guide/chapter1.markdown

   Though it’s expensive for a single ISBN ($125), we’ve shown you that in all likelihood you’re going to need more than one!
-This website has a fantastic offer of 10 ISBNs for $250, making it the perfect choice for ISBN purchasing.
+This website has a fantastic offer of ten ISBNs for $250, making it the perfect choice for ISBN purchasing.

 ## <a name="c1_7">Creating a barcode for your book</a>